-- Pressure switch set too low, or bad pressure switch.
+2. Pressure switch set too low, or bad pressure switch.

-However, you must be careful because when you adjust it, it decreases the amount of drawdown in the pressure tank.
-Your well pump may not be able to build higher pressure than what your pressure switch is set to, so adjusting it higher won’t work.
+However, you must be careful because it decreases the amount of drawdown in the pressure tank when you adjust it.
+Your good pump may not be able to build higher pressure than what your pressure switch is set to, so adjusting it higher might not work.

-2. Failed pressure tank or low pressure in the captive air tank.
+3. Failed pressure tank or low pressure in the captive air tank.

-3. Clogged piping.
+4. Clogged piping.

 You might need a plumber or well contractor to identify this, but one way to tell if it is your plumbing is to take out a section of the pipe and look inside.
-Is it filled with orange sludge, or scale or sediment?
+Is it filled with orange sludge or scale or sediment?
 This can cut way back on your water pressure.

-4. Partially clogged or stuck gate valves.
+5. Partially clogged or stuck gate valves.

 Gate valves and ball valves need to get turned on and off periodically.
 Sometimes gate valves get stuck and cannot open or close, especially if they have not been used for a long time.

-5. Clogged or malfunctioning pressure regulators.
+6. Clogged or malfunctioning pressure regulators.

 You may have a pressure regulator on the main pipe coming into the home.
 These can go bad or become fouled with sediment or rust over many years and may need to be replaced.

-6. Clogged aerators, shower heads, faucets or fixtures.
+7. Clogged aerators, showerheads, faucets, or fixtures.